simeoncloud/docs/how-to.md

 ## Set up Simeon for a tenant

-Run the [Install-Simeon](Install-Simeon.ps1) script by runnng the following command:
+Run the Simeon tenant installation script by using the following command:

 `
-powershell -ExecutionPolicy Bypass -Command "iex (irm https://raw.githubusercontent.com/simeoncloud/docs/master/Install-Simeon.ps1); Install-Simeon"
+powershell -ExecutionPolicy Bypass -Command "iex (irm https://raw.githubusercontent.com/simeoncloud/docs/master/Install-SimeonTenant.ps1); Install-SimeonTenant"
 `

 - If you are using a Mac or PowerShell Core, replace `powershell` with `pwsh` in the command above